mybuddymichael/poke/README.md

 Poke runs on Ruby 1.9.x.
 To easily install this, I highly recommend you install [RVM].
 You can read how on the RVM website.
 I also recommend you install the [Bundler] gem, which makes installation and updating of gems crazy-easy.
 So, without further ado:

 - `cd` into where you want to download the source and run `git clone git://github.com/mybuddymichael/Poke.git`
 - If you have Bundler installed, simply type `bundle install` to install gem dependencies.
-Otherwise you have to
+Otherwise you have to `$ gem install gosu` and  `$ gem install rmagick`.

-	$ gem install gosu
-	$ gem install rmagick

 - Install ImageMagick, via [Homebrew] or macports or fink or whatever you want to use.
 - ???
 - `cd` into `Poke` and `ruby main.rb`